Ferriday man receives $1 million bond for attempted murder, kidnapping charges in Adams County - Mississippi's Best Community Newspaper

 NATCHEZ — A Ferriday man arrested for attempted murder and kidnapping charges Saturday in Adams County has received a $1 million bond.

-Brandon Christopher Bamburg’s bond was set upon his arraignment Monday in Adams County Justice Court under the direction of Judge Aubrey Minor.
+Brandon Christopher Bamburg’s bond was set upon his arraignment Monday in Adams County Justice Court under the direction of Judge Audrey Minor.

 He is still detained at the Adams County Jail as of Monday morning.
 A plea has not been entered.